TedHusted/awake/awake.md/awake.md

 Tessa looks uncomfortable but stays silent.

 “Yes,” says Elena.
 “It’s a closed beta now.
-We could shift to the open beta phase and shift the conversation.
+We could move to the open beta phase and shift the conversation.
 They’ll be talking about our first fully immersive SI-driven game space.”

 Emma scanned the table, taking the room’s temperature.
 She turns to look at Tessa.
 “I understand that the QA testing has gone well.
 Right, Tessa?”

+Tessa’s voice is a monotone.
 “Yes, everyone loves it so far.
 Developers made some tweaks.
 Good to go.”
-Tessa’s voice is a monotone.

 “Do we want to set the roll-out for next Tuesday?” asks Emma.